rickfarmer/android-vm/README.md

 		precise64   (virtualbox)
 		centos64    (vmware_fusion)

-The box files (aka template VMs) are stored in ~/vagrant.d but you should not care since you manage the box files through vagrant.
+The box files (aka template VMs) are stored in `~/vagrant.d` but you should not care since you manage the box files through vagrant.

-When you issue "vagrant up", vagrant will download the box from the url unless its already cached locally.
-Once available, it will clone the box into the directory you've chosen to work in, e.g. /csci65/android-vm
+When you issue `vagrant up`, vagrant will download the box from the url unless its already cached locally.
+Once available, it will clone the box into the directory you've chosen to work in, e.g. `/csci65/android-vm`

-In the base directory (e.g. /csci65/android-vm) where the Vagrantfile is located, you should see a hidden .vagrant directory which holds the actual cloned VM files if you are interested in exploring further.
+In the base directory (e.g. `/csci65/android-vm`) where the `Vagrantfile` is located, you should see a hidden `.vagrant` directory which holds the actual cloned VM files if you are interested in exploring further.

 - To start your vagrant system use,